stefphd/SBBMicro/README.md

 ## MATLAB make

-As an alternative to `make` and `gencode`, the code generation, buiding and uploading may be also performed at the same time from within the MATLAB command window.
+As an alternative to `make` and `gencode`, the code generation, buiding, uploading and documentation generation may be also performed at the same time from within the MATLAB command window.
 This employs a MATLAB function name `make` in `./matlab-tool/`.
 The function must be used inside MATLAB with the following syntax:

 - `make all` or just `make` to generate code from the Simulink model, build and upload